Frontline’s T5 camper is a climate-controlled oasis in a blazing landscape of passenger van conversions.

-It’s flat on the Hay Plain and we’d be able to see for miles if it wasn’t for the heat blurring the distance into a watery haze, an ever-distant mirage that cloaks perspective and hides the horizon.
-It’s like an oasis in the climate-controlled comfort of Frontline’s VW conversion, as we cruise up the Cobb Highway looking for a good place to camp.
+It’s flat on the Hay Plain, and we’d be able to see for miles if it wasn’t for the heat blurring the distance into a watery haze, an ever-distant mirage that cloaks perspective and hides the horizon.
+It’s like an oasis in the climate-controlled comfort of Frontline’s VW conversion as we cruise up the Cobb Highway looking for an excellent place to camp.

 Volkswagen Transporter base; great floorplan; off-road ready